Ragul-p/Task-Manager-Application/README.md

 4. **Search Feature:**
    - Users can search for pending tasks and filter them.

+## Live Demo

+You can view the live demo of the application at [this link](https://task-manager-application-68f8.onrender.com/).

+## Testing

+For testing purposes, you can use the following credentials:

+- **Username:** ragul@gmail.com
+- **Password:** 123456

+Alternatively, you can log in using your own account credentials.

 ## Screenshots
 Here are a few screenshots to demonstrate the UI and flow of the application: